Invariant parameterization and turbulence modeling on the beta-plane: Conclusion and discussion

-Note that the possibility of constructing diffusion schemes that are invariant under the entire maximal Lie invariance group is a particular feature of the beta-plane vorticity equation, which is most probably not realizable as straightforward for vorticity dynamics on the $\ff$-plane.
+The method we propose in this paper is fully generalizable.
+It is the number of variables of a model and its symmetry group that determine whether the method is computationally more complicated to realize, but this complication is not conceptual.
+Thus, the relative simplicity of constructing diffusion schemes that are invariant under the entire maximal Lie invariance group is a particular feature of the beta-plane vorticity equation, which is computationally more involved for vorticity dynamics on the \mbox{$\ff$-plane}.
 The complication with the latter model is that the corresponding maximal Lie invariance pseudogroup~$G_0$ is even wider than~$G_1$.
 This makes it much harder to derive reasonably simple closure schemes that are invariant under the entire pseudogroup~$G_0$, see the discussion in~\cite{popo10Cy}, where a generating set of differential invariants of~$G_0$ and a complete set of its independent operators of invariant differentiation are determined.
 A~possible remedy for this complication is to consider closure schemes that are invariant only under certain subgroups of the maximal Lie invariance pseudogroup of the $\ff$-plane equation.
 As highlighted in the present paper, the selection of such subgroups can be justified for physical reasons when boundaries come into play.

 Another novel feature of the present paper is the explicit inclusion of conservation laws in invariant closure schemes.
 The chance of constructing such conservative invariant parameterization schemes is of obvious physical relevance.
 For physical processes that do not violate particular conservation laws, it is natural to require the associated parameterization to be also conservative.
 It was demonstrated in the paper for the vorticity equation on the beta-plane that the concepts of invariant and conservative parameterization schemes can be united to yield closure ansatzes that preserve both all the symmetries and certain conservation laws of this equation.
 The construction of further invariant conservative closure schemes as well as their exhaustive testing will be a next major challenge in the application of ideas of group analysis to the parameterization problem.